manojgudi/py_finder/README.md

 * Once, Application Launchbar is added, then Edit on Application Launchbar > Add Py Finder (which is under Universal Access)

 5. That's it!
 Launch Py Finder by clicking on small icon in lxpanel

+6. To uninstall application, open a new terminal, cd to current folder, and run uninstall scripts-

+    $ ./app_uninstall

+7. To uninstall dependencies installed, open a new terminal, cd to current folder, and run uninstall scripts-

+    $ ./dep_uninstall

 Bugs:
 -----